Your Guide to Virginia's Repossession Laws

 Can I Get My Car Back After a Repossession in Virginia?

-It may also be possible to work out an alternative repayment arrangement with your lender.
+You can try to work out an alternative repayment arrangement with your lender.
 You may be able to renegotiate the terms of your loan or reenter your existing loan after paying your overdue balance plus any repossession fees you owe.
-Although some lenders are hesitant to work with borrowers whose vehicles have already been repossessed, others are more flexible.
-Exploring your options may be worth a try if you want to hang on to your vehicle.

 Where Can I Find More Information About Repossession Laws in Virginia?